Mindscape

 their graves and judge me…and….

 My ancestors.
 My ancestors?
-I held the
+I held the bottle and

-became memory stuff.
-You know, like walking
+memory stuff.
+You know, like walking backwards

-how she breastfed her first child and daughter and
+breastfed her first child and daughter and how she

-how she was never sick.
+was never sick.

 “You mean she has never fallen sick?”